Personal Time Away

 - Leave Without Pay - LWOP may be available if you need time away from work and are ineligible for, or have exhausted, your paid time off options.

 - Paid Time Off - You accrue hours monthly in a Paid Time Off (PTO) bank that provides discretionary leave to be used for any purpose, such as vacation, personal time and short-term employee or immediate family member illnesses/injuries.

-All personal time away must be approved by your manager according to the Attendance Policy (UTMDACC Institutional Policy # ADM2089) and Departmental Time Off Procedures.
+The employee requests time off through the timekeeping system with as much advance notice as is possible and follows their Departmental Time Off Procedures.
+All personal time away must be approved by your manager according to the Attendance Policy (MD Anderson Institutional Policy #ADM2089) and Departmental Time Off Procedures.
 Obtaining leave with pay under false pretenses, or other abuses of any paid leave privilege, may result in disciplinary action up to and including termination of employment.